Efficient Personalization of Generative Models via Optimal Experimental Design: Introduction

-\paragraph{Our contributions} We provide the following: \begin{itemize} \item We formalize the problem of query selection for generative models with Markov processes (Sec. \ref{sec:problem_setting}), and propose ED-PBRL, a method that builds on Optimal Experimental Design to efficiently solve the problem of learning preferences from a minimal number of queries in the Markov process (Sec. \ref{sec:exp_design}). \item A novel upper bound on the MSE matrix of the (regularized) MLE in terms of the (regularized) Fisher information matrix, obtained via a self-concordant analysis (App. \ref{sec:appendix_mse_derivation}). \item Assuming a generative model on discrete space, we provide global convergence guarantees for ED-PBRL based on Convex-RL (Sec. \ref{sec:guarantees_highlights}). \item An experimental evaluation of the proposed method on two types of experiments: synthetic ground truth models and LLM-simulated preference feedback (using GPT-4.1-mini as a human proxy), showcasing promising performance for the personalization of text-to-image models (Sec. \ref{sec:experiments_main}). \end{itemize}
+\paragraph{Our contributions} We provide the following: \begin{itemize} \item We formalize the problem of query selection for generative models with Markov processes (Sec. \ref{sec:problem_setting}), and propose ED-PBRL, a method that builds on Optimal Experimental Design to efficiently solve the problem of learning preferences from a minimal number of queries in the Markov process (Sec. \ref{sec:exp_design}).
+Our method advances the intersection between RLHF theory and practice, by being theoretically principled and at the same time applicable to real-life settings. \item A novel upper bound on the MSE matrix of the (regularized) MLE in terms of the (regularized) Fisher information matrix, obtained via a self-concordant analysis (App. \ref{sec:appendix_mse_derivation}). \item Assuming a generative model on discrete space, we provide global convergence guarantees for ED-PBRL based on Convex-RL (Sec. \ref{sec:guarantees_highlights}). \item An experimental evaluation of the proposed method on three types of experiments: synthetic ground truth models, LLM-simulated preference feedback (using GPT-4.1-mini as a human proxy), and also REINFORCE-based optimization applying a stochastic version of our objective to GPT2 based exploration policies.
+Our method showcases promising performance for the personalization of text-to-image models (Sec. \ref{sec:experiments_main}). \end{itemize} We further show that our framework extends beyond fixed vocabularies: in Appendix~\ref{sec:reinforce}, we present a vocabulary-free variant that optimizes LLM prompt generators directly via REINFORCE \citep{williams1992simple}, avoiding the need for pre-computed embedding matrices.